 A “Conduit Mortgage Payment Plan” is a plan which states in Part 3.1 of Official Form 113 that the trustee will make ongoing monthly mortgage payments on one or more mortgages.

 The debtor is “Delinquent” when the debtor owes the Mortgage Creditor any past due payments or other charges as of the Filing Date.
-This term does not include a failure to make Regular monthly Mortgage Payments that came due after the Filing Date.
+This term does not include a failure to make Regular monthly Mortgage Payments that could have been – and were – timely paid after the Filing Date.

 The “Filing Date” is the date the case was filed under or converted to chapter 13.